-The Building Acoustic - Survey mode allows measurement of building acoustic parameters according to the International Standard ISO 10052 (2004-12): Acoustics - Field measurement of airborne and impact sound insulation and of service equipment sound -Survey method.
+The Building Acoustic - Survey mode allows measurement of building acoustic parameters according to the International Standard ISO 10052 (2004-12): Acoustics - Field measurement of airborne and impact sound insulation.
 These measurements are made in full octave bands and the results are reported for each band as well as frequency-weighted values according to ISO 717-1 and ISO 717-2.

-The Building Acoustic - Engineering method mode allows measurement of building acoustic parameters according to the ISO 140 series of International Standards.
+The Building Acoustic - Engineering method mode allows measurement of building acoustic parameters according to the ISO 16283 series of International Standards.
 Measurements are made in one-third octave bands and the results are reported for each band as well as frequency-weighted values according to ISO 717-1 and ISO 717-2.